Jackson's Art Blog

 Centre Bar Wedges

-Centre bars also have a little gap and when you purchase a centre bar to stretch your own canvas you should receive some slim wedges to tighten up the centre bar.
+Centre bars also have a little gap.
+When you purchase a centre bar to stretch your own canvas you should receive some slim wedges to tighten up the centre bar.

 When building a canvas there is a front and a back to the centre bar.
 The slot gap for the wedge should be facing the back.